 The Hernando County School District is committed to creating a safe, healthy, learning environment for all students that is free from bullying and harassment.
 All employees are expected to model and support a school culture that promotes positive interactions and respect for others.
-Bullying is more specifically addressed in the Code of Student Conduct Student Code of Conduct as well as School Board Policy.
+Bullying is more specifically addressed in the Student Code of Conduct as well as School Board Policy.

-Three criteria are necessary for an incident to be bullying: 1.
-Any behavior that is unwanted, offensive, threatening, intimidating, insulting, causes discomfort or humiliation, or that is severe or pervasive enough to interfere with the individual's school performance which results in the victim feeling stressed, injured, or threatened.
-2. The behaviors are repeated.
-3. There is an imbalance of power between the bully and the victim.
 Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating hostile or offensive environment; or unreasonably interfere with the individual's schools performance or participation; and may involve: teasing, threats, intimidation, stalking, cyberstalking, physical violence, theft, sexual, religious, or racial harassment; public or private humiliation; destruction of property; and social exclusion.